DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The Cons

 It’s expensive.
-The idea of a bit of attribution or monthly subscription pales compared to the hefty price tags of these three sound packages.
-The smallest will still run you over $100 and the bundle, more than twice that amount.
+The idea of attribution or a monthly subscription pales compared to the hefty price tags of these three sound packages.
+The smallest will still cost over $100, and the bundle will cost more than twice that amount.

 Accessibility.
 Instead of being a point-and-click away, these large files can take a chunk of space.
-Each kit is available as a DVD, USB key drive, or downloaded as a whole, so be ready to free up some room on your hard drives.
+Each kit is available as a DVD, USB key drive, or downloaded, so be ready to free up some room on your hard drives.

 The Pros